Jasmin-Patel-2110/Authantication_fullstack/README.md

-# Backend only projects

-## 1. 🚀 Authentication Backend using Node.js, Express.js, and MongoDB (Basic)
+## 🚀 Authentication Backend using Node.js, Express.js, and MongoDB (Basic)

 This project provides a robust backend for handling user authentication using **Node.js**, **Express.js**, and **MongoDB**.
 It includes features such as user registration, email verification, secure login/logout, password reset, and user profile retrieval.